soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 When you click the Users node or Users tab, you go to a view that shows all the users identified as part of the investigation.

-In the following example, AIR has identified indicators of compromise and anomalies based on a new inbox rule being created.
+For example, in the following image, AIR has identified indicators of compromise and anomalies based on a new inbox rule being created.
 Additional details (evidence) of the investigation are also available through detailed views within this tab.

 ![AIR investigation uers page](media/air-investigationuserspage.png)